manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

    + Initial setup for checkout module(GoAPI).

 * Anisha Vaghela:
-   + Research on how to deploy the MongoDB database to the cloud.
+   + Check on creation of backend APIs for login/signup in go.

 * Miraj Patel:
    + Researched about how to deploy the kong Gateway (AWS EC2 or docker)